batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Two-tier logging system is implemented
 - SoundCloud two-step upload process is working correctly
 - Password obfuscation is implemented to avoid plaintext passwords
+- Role-based access control is implemented with middleware for route protection
 - The project has a solid foundation for further development

 ### Next Steps
-- Complete role-based access control implementation:
-  - Ensure Admin-only features are properly protected
-  - Test both DJ and Admin flows thoroughly
-- Begin replacing mocks with actual API integrations
+- Begin replacing mocks with actual API integrations:
+  - Start with AzuraCast API integration
+  - Update AuthService to use real AzuraCast endpoints
+  - Implement proper error handling for network issues
 - Start work on Web Client Development with role-based UI

 ## Critical Path and Risk Mitigation (Revised)